Kayamkulam: KPAC drama troupe

 In 1951 KPAC staged its first drama, Ente Makananu Sari, whose songs were written by Punaloor Balan.
 Its second drama Ningalenne Communistakki was first performed in 1952.
 The success of Ningalenne Communistakki brought KPAC to the forefront of a powerful people's theatre movement in Kerala.

 KPAC played a significant role in popularising the Communist Party in Kerala through its dramas, road shows and kathaprasangams (story telling).

-Power plant
+Rajiv Gandhi Combined Cycle Power Plant (NTPC Kayamkulam)

-The Rajiv Gandhi Combined Cycle Power Plant is a combined cycle power plant located in Cheppad, Haripad, Alappuzha district, Kerala.
+Rajiv Gandhi Combined Cycle Power Plant or Kayamkulam NTPC (also known as Rajiv Gandhi CCPP) is a 350 MW naphtha-based power plant which is largely idle due to high production costs, but the site is operational for other projects, most notably a 92 MW floating solar power plant.